PioneerX1/RepTracker/README.md

 ## Technologies Used

-Technologies used include Java, Android Studio, XML, Git, Firebase, and the Vote API.
+Technologies used include Java, Android Studio, XML, Git, Firebase, and the ProPublica Congress API.

 ## License